f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

 #.
 Open Chrome and access the service with ``http://10.1.20.121``.
 It should
    redirect you to ``https://10.1.20.121``.

    ..
-NOTE:: We are using self signed certificates in the lab so an SSL
+NOTE:: We are using self-signed certificates in the lab so an SSL
       warning will be shown

    |image2_30|

 Task 7 - Deploy an HTTPS Service with an Web Application Firewall Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The strength of iApps deployments is that they can include other modules as
+well.
+In this task we will deploy a WAF policy with the HTTPS service.

 Perform the following steps to complete this task: